amelie-girard7/Decoders/README.md

 In our scenario, the input sequence, denoted as $x_1$ through $x_T$, is fed into the encoder, which operates on a fixed length.
 If the length of the actual prompt is less than this fixed length, padding tokens are used to fill the gap, ensuring uniformity.
 The encoder, then, doesn't directly generate any probability outputs; these are solely produced by the decoder.

-The two modules are connected through a large number of connections, collectively called cross attention.
-The input tokens are processed and transformed into internal states, which are then communicated to the decoder via the cross attention mechanism.
+The two modules are connected through a large number of connections, collectively called cross-attention.
+The input tokens are processed and transformed into internal states, which are then communicated to the decoder via the cross-attention mechanism.

 A beginning-of-sentence token is provided to the decoder as the first token in the input.
 This allows for the calculation of the probability of the first output token.
 During training, a reference token, 'y1', is used.
 In inference, a token is predicted from the probability distribution, typically selecting the token with the highest probability value.
 This selected token is then used as the input for predicting the next token, 'y2', and the process continues in this manner.